The Masthead® Guide to Breast Surgery

 - Ultrasound imaging: High frequency sound waves are used to detect masses or abnormalities in the breast, often in conjunction with, or as follow up to, a mammogram.
 For some women with dense breasts, this is the only way their doctors can get an accurate look at their breast tissue.

-- Breast MRI – This imaging technique used more often now employs sophisticated magnets to look at breast tissue.
+- Breast MRI – This popular imaging technique employs sophisticated magnets to look at breast tissue.
 The patient lies on her stomach and her breasts are placed through an opening in the table.
 The resulting scans are used as a baseline, and to rule out any worrisome areas before surgery.
 The technicians will most likely inject the patient with a contrast dye (to help create clearer images) before or during the procedure, after receiving some medication to ensure there is no allergy to the contrast dye.
 It’s usually cold and noisy in the MRI room.
 Some MRI machines are like long, skinny tunnels, while others are more spacious and open.
 Bring ear plugs, or the MRI center may have headphones with music.
-Don’t be afraid to ask for a sedative if you are nervous or tend to get claustrophobic, since remaining still is crucial for accuracy.
+Don’t be afraid to ask for sedation if you are nervous or tend to get claustrophobic, since remaining still is crucial for accuracy.

 - EKG – An EKG, or electrocardiogram, checks your heart rhythms.
 Little electrodes are attached via suction cups to spots on your chest and arms (no punctures or injections), and the machine measures and records the results on a paper scroll – it’s a painless and very short procedure.